Bringing you the latest news & resources in eye health

 After LASIK, SMILE and ASLA, further check-ups will be scheduled in the months following your surgery to keep track of your recovery and monitor your vision once it has stabilised.
 Occasionally, a second (enhancement) procedure may be recommended to further improve your vision after the initial operation.

 After the different recovery processes, the outcomes from LASIK, SMILE and ASLA are the same.
-Most people have normal vision after laser eye surgery and are very happy with their result.
+Most people have significantly improved vision after laser eye surgery and are very happy with their result.
 Be patient over the days and weeks following your procedure, remember to use the eye drops and medications as directed to help your eyes recover as quickly as possible, and always check with your surgeon if you are unsure about when you can resume a particular activity after having laser eye surgery.

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department.